 Borrowing costs incurred for the construction of qualifying assets are capitalized during the period of time that is required to complete and prepare the assets for their intended use or sale.
-All other borrowing costs are recognized in profit or loss using the effective interest method.
+All other borrowing costs are recognized in the Statement of Income and Comprehensive Income using the effective interest method.
 The capitalization rate used to determine the amount of borrowing costs to be capitalized is the weighted average interest rate applicable to the Corporation's outstanding borrowings during the period.

-Interest income is recognized as it accrues in profit or loss, using the effective interest method.
+Interest income is recognized as it accrues in the Statement of Income and Comprehensive Income, using the effective interest method.